-Liberty Street Economics typically publishes new economic posts twice a week; it also publishes reader comments and author responses to generate dialogue with the public.
-In 2012, the blog had roughly 100 economic posts.
+Liberty Street Economics typically publishes new economic posts two to three times a week; it also publishes reader comments and author responses to generate dialogue with the public.
+In 2013, the blog had roughly 100 economic posts.

 SSRN WEB PAGE